 In the first year, you could spend around $410 just stocking up on these supplies, while in subsequent years, you could expect to spend around $185 a year replacing these items and buying new ones as your puppy grows or wears out their old supplies.

-What are the Additional Costs that Come with Owning a Poodle?
+Additional Costs that Come with Owning this Curly Breed

 Aside from the above monthly expenses, you might also set some budget aside for pet sitters and kennels if you go away regularly.
 This can cost upwards of $50 a day.